This can be a heavy phrase for many due to the causes of said relocation.

 - Purchase new furniture if needed

-This is a pretty general list, but it is a good starting point for leaders looking to develop their own relocation checklist.
+This is a pretty general list, but it is a good starting point for leaders looking to develop their own office relocation checklist.

 It is pretty common to add onto this list the hiring of a designer (if office aesthetic is important for your brand), and consulting with workforce planning to determine how departments should be organized, based on the growth of different teams in the future.

-Headquarters Relocation Checklist: Technology
+Office Relocation Checklist: Technology

-The most complicated of all of the sections on our relocation checklist is technology, which is one of the most important relocation issues.
+The most complicated of all of the sections on our office relocation checklist is technology, which is one of the most important relocation issues.

 Data is sacred.
 Losing data or even having a security breach could have huge impacts for your business.
 So, it is important that your leadership team, and your technology side of the house is completely prepared for the relocation.